 If an agency did business with large corporations it does not mean that they are performing on a quality level.
-We saw so many examples when the agency did minor work and added a corporation as their clients.
+We saw so many examples when the agency did minor work and added a corporation as their client.
 Also, similar cases include that they created a larger design for a corporate client but did not deliver high-quality UX or UI design.

-Do not be impressed with their clients, look for what exact work they did, and is it a quality one.
+Do not be impressed with their clients, look for what exact work they did and is it a quality one.

 9. Quality assurance

 Quality assurance management plays a crucial role in UX design by ensuring that coded released products meet the design and interaction specifications.
 The agency should plan, direct and coordinate design quality assurance programs so your final coded project will meet the end-user expectations.